 Rabbit Creek Road.
-This road leaves ID-78 on the northwest side of tiny Murphy, Idaho.
+Rabbit Creek Road leaves ID-78 on the northwest side of tiny Murphy, Idaho.
 At its start the road is signed as “Old Highway 45.”
 Follow the road west from the highway.
-It is paved but soon becomes a wide graveled road.
+It is paved but soon becomes a wide gravel road.
 Eventually, the road crosses a pass and drops down into the Reynolds Creek drainage.

-At 9.6 miles there is a junction for the Slacks Mountain Road.
+At 9.6 miles, there is a junction for Slacks Mountain Road.
 Reynolds is reached at 11.0 miles.
-The road arrives at the Reynolds townsite at a with the Reynolds Creek Road.
-Turning right will take to back to ID-78 on the Reynolds Creek Road.
+The road arrives at the Reynolds townsite at a junction with Reynolds Creek Road.
+Turning right will take to back to ID-78 on Reynolds Creek Road.
 Turning left will take you on a long journey out of Reynolds Creek and into the upper, remote reaches of Succor Creek.

 Slacks Mountain Road.
-The Slacks Mountain Road leaves the Rabbit Creek Road east of Reynolds.
+Slacks Mountain Road leaves the Rabbit Creek Road east of Reynolds.
 This road is steep, winding and rough.
 It opens up earlier in the Spring than the Silver City Road.
-A 4WD is highly recommended and good all terrain tires are a necessity.
-The road leaves the Rabbit Creek Road 9.7 miles from Murphy.
+A 4WD is highly recommended and good all-terrain tires are a necessity.
+The road leaves Rabbit Creek Road 9.7 miles from Murphy.
 Its junction is well signed.
-It is 13.0 miles to base of Slacks Mountain.
-The Slacks Mountain Road eventually reaches the Silver City Road and many other points of interest to climbers.
+It is 13.0 miles to the base of Slacks Mountain.
+Slacks Mountain Road eventually reaches Silver City Road and many other points of interest to climbers.

 Northern Owyhee Crest Road

-This road leaves the Slacks Mountain Road just west of Slacks Mountain.
+This road leaves Slacks Mountain Road just west of Slacks Mountain.
 The road runs west and then northwest toward Jacks Benchmark for 6.25 miles.
-The road is a descent two track with minimal up and down.
-It passes a USDA facility with two buildings early on.
-Glass Hill, Peak 7114 and Peak 7380 are also accseed from this road.
-The road continues past Peak 7380 toward Jacks BM but I have not explored it and it is designated as a 4WD road past this point.
-High clearance and good AT tires are recommended for the the 6.25 miles and a 4WD is needed for wet conditions.
+The road is a decent 2-track with minimal ups and downs.
+It passes a USDA facility with 2 buildings early on.
+Glass Hill, Peak 7114 and Peak 7380 are also accessed from this road.
+The road continues past Peak 7380 toward Jacks Benchmark but I have not explored it.
+It is designated as a 4WD road past this point.
+High clearance and good all-terrain tires are recommended and a 4WD is needed for wet conditions.